maennchen/iona/README.md

 * Generate professional-quality typeset `.pdf` (and `.dvi`) documents using [LaTeX](http://www.latex-project.org/)
-* Built-in support for EEx templating with LaTeX-escaping helpers
+* Built-in support for EEx templating with a pluggable system of LaTeX helpers
-* Advanced usage: preprocessor support (for bibliographies, etc)
+* Preprocessor support (for bibliographies, etc)

 ## Prerequisites